KatlehoJoy/Weather-Airbnb-data-correlation-project/README.md

 # Weather-Airbnb-data-correlation-project
 The case study explores the relationship between Airbnb listings in Cape Town and weather conditions, with a focus on identifying whether there is a correlation between guest ratings and the weather.
 In addition, the project highlights other insights derived from the data.

+I successfully retrieved weather data using the OpenWeatherMap API (free tier), which provides only current and forecast data (up to 5 days).
+This limitation restricted access to historical data, despite my attempts to explore alternative APIs.
+To demonstrate the pipeline end-to-end, I generated a proxy Airbnb dataset aligned to the available weather forecast data.
+This allowed me to illustrate the process of data ingestion via API, transformation using SQL, modelling, and visualization, even with limited data scope.